 9. Collaborative sewing.

-'T' ornament: T.L. chose the fabric, designed and cut the pieces, and stuffed it
+'T' ornament: T.L. chose the fabric, designed and cut the pieces, and stuffed itafter I sewed it on my machine.

 and pinned, I cut the pieces and sewed it all together.